 Maximum

-They often lack a feeling of connection to the trail, and they aren't our first choice for fancy footwork.
+Hokas are a classic example of a maximum cushion shoe.
+I go for these soft, floaty shoes on days with a lot of elevation gain and loss or when my muscles and joints need extra love.
+They do a lot to reduce the strain of repetitive downhill pounding.
+The downside is that they often lack a feeling of connection to the trail, and they aren't my first choice for fancy footwork.
 Racers may feel like they lose energy by pushing off against a cushioned base, but many praise the style for keeping their legs fresh longer.
-And some shoes in this category are evolving to provide impressive energy conservation and transfer.
-The heel-to-toe drop in these shoes can range from minimal to pronounced.
+This category is evolving; some modern shoes provide impressive energy conservation and transfer.

 When you have many, many miles to cover, the comfort of a maximally cushioned shoe can make all the difference to your joints.